 People tend to buy from people they know, like, and trust.
 It may be hard to build rapport in your auction content but consider linking out to your social profiles and show you’re a “real person”.

-Buyers find it scary bidding on auctions that are anonymous, so I always put a link to my blog, LinkedIn profile, etc. This shows buyers that I’m not hiding and it communicates confidence that I’m someone they can work with should there be any problems.
+Buyers find it scary bidding on auctions that are anonymous, so successful sellers often put a link to their blog, LinkedIn profile, etc. This shows buyers that you are not hiding and it communicates confidence that you are someone they can work with should there be any problems.

 It’s ok to paint a positive picture, but you’re much better off taking a matter-of-fact approach.
 Don’t focus on figures when it comes to explaining the site’s potential.

 Over emphasizing figures might also low-ball the value that a prospective buyer sees in your site. (e.g Saying your site has the potential to earn $1,000 per month when the buyer sees an opportunity for $5,000 per month).
 Provide enough information for buyers to work out the potential of the business for themselves.